 A microservice architecture, often referred simply as microservices, is a set of grouped services to implement an application.
 Lately, development teams prefer microservices.
-It facilitates continuous delivery for large applications and adapts easily to the organisation’s needs as its technology evolves and scales up with minimal effort.
+It facilitates continuous delivery for large applications and adapts easily to the organization’s needs as its technology evolves and scales up with minimal effort.

 Monolithic applications are a single-tier structure, making it easier to stand up quickly, and they integrate reliably with well-known integrated development environments (IDEs), frameworks, and tools.
 However, as Monolithic applications get old, their shortcomings begin to show.